 Average Temperature in Puerto Rico (Dec. to Mar.): 72-85°F / 22-29°C

 Puerto Rico’s Affordability: $$

 Things to Do in Puerto Rico

-When you visit, make sure to visit its sunny capital San Juan for dining and shopping by day and experience the magic of Bioluminescent Bay by night.
+When you visit, visit the sunny capital San Juan for dining and shopping by day and experience the magic of Bioluminescent Bay by night.

 You’ll also want to spend some time exploring Old San Juan, where you’ll find interesting art galleries, historic churches, and museums.

-If you love whale-watching, head over to the Rincón Lighthouse in February and March where you’ll see migrating humback whales on their way back to North America.
+If you love whale-watching, head over to the Rincón Lighthouse in February and March.
+Then, you’ll see migrating humpback whales on their way back to North America.

-Finally, one of the great advantages of wintering in Puerto Rico is that since it is a US territory, you won’t need a visa.
-Plus, you’ll enjoy all the liberties and protections of the US Constitution while you visit Puerto Rico for the winter (or any time).
+Finally, one of the significant advantages of wintering in Puerto Rico is that since it is a US territory, you won’t need a visa.
+You’ll enjoy all the liberties and protections of the US Constitution while you visit Puerto Rico for the winter (or any time).

 And if you want to be at the center of all the action, then plan a stay at the Villa Herencia Hotel in Old San Juan.
-This property is a short walk away from the Cathedral of San Juan Bautista and has eight historic rooms that start at $130 per night.
+This property is a short walk away from the Cathedral of San Juan Bautista.
+Select from one of eight historic rooms that start at $130 per night.